ethereum/ethereum-org-website/src/content/contributing/adding-wallet/index.md

 # Adding wallets {#adding-wallets}

-We want to make sure we show a variety of wallets covering the feature rich landscape of wallets so that users can navigate Ethereum in a confident manner.
+We want to make sure we show a variety of wallets covering the feature-rich landscape of wallets so that users can navigate Ethereum in a confident manner.

 Anyone is free to suggest adding a wallet on ethereum.org.
 If there's a wallet that we have missed, please suggest it!